 According to the researchers who tracked down the location patterns of those tweets combined they have concluded that there is little probability that those tweets were actually sent out by human beings, but rather following commands.

 More information that they have reported was that these tweets also act almost simultaneously when activated.

 The malware researchers keep working on their projects and you can support them by reporting botnets at:

 or spreading the word.

 - Guide 1: How to Remove Twitter from Windows.

-- Guide 2: Get rid of Twitter from Mac OS X.
+- Guide 2: Get rid of Twitter on Mac OS X.

-- Guide 3: Remove Twitter from Google Chrome.
+- Guide 3: Remove Twitter in Google Chrome.

 - Guide 4: Erase Twitter from Mozilla Firefox.

 - Guide 5: Uninstall Twitter from Microsoft Edge.